HIM 100 Introduction to Health Information Management (3)

 Examines the environment for health and medical research in the United States, including the protection of human subjects.
 Provides an overview of the HIPAA privacy and security rules as they pertain to research.
 Identifies the major research methods.
 Uses a case study approach to prepare students to conduct analysis of primary research data and research-oriented secondary data using statistical software.
 Prerequisites: HIM 220, HIM 305, HIM 309, and STA 100.
-Minimum grade of C required.
+Minimum grade of C required for HIM majors.

 HIM 435 Health Information Systems (3)

-This course is intended to expose hospital managers to the areas where computers can assist in the direct care of the patient and the management of hospitals.
-Emphasis will be placed on how to evaluate computers and information systems for hospitals, the unique problems involved in implementing computerized systems in the health care environment, and strategies for minimizing problems.
-Prerequisite: HIM 100, HIM 220.
-Minimum grade of C required.
+Exposes healthcare managers to areas where information systems can assist in the direct care of the patient and in the management of healthcare settings.
+Emphasis will be placed on how to evaluate systems, the unique problems in the healthcare environment, and strategies for minimizing problems.
+Prerequisites: HIM 100 and HIM 330.
+Minimum grade of C required for HIM majors.

 HIM 440 Health Informatics Concepts (3)

 Overview of the information technologies needed to manage patient information in health care facilities and between health-related organizations.
 Discusses data structures (including clinical classifications, vocabularies, and terminologies), national/international standards, federal laws/regulations, legal requirements, clinical decision support, data-mining applications, privacy and security, needs of consumers, public health needs, and emerging technologies.
 Prerequisites: HIM 100, and HIM 220.
 Corequisites: HIM 435.
-Minimum grade of C required.
+Minimum grade of C required for HIM majors.

 HIM 445 Healthcare Reimbursement (3)

 Overview of payment systems for voluntary healthcare insurance plans, government-sponsored healthcare programs, managed care plans, hospital inpatients, ambulatory care patients, and post-acute care patients.
 Also includes revenue cycle management, the importance of clinical coding compliance, and value-based purchasing.
-Prerequisites: CSC 311C, HIM 305, HIM 306, HIM 400 and STA 100.
-Minimum grade of C required.
+Prerequisites: CSC 111C, HIM 305, HIM 306, HIM 400 and STA 100.
+Minimum grade of C required for HIM majors.

 HIM 450 Health Information Services Management (3)

 Department management technique for health information management.
 Applications of systems analysis, computer science, budgeting, personnel management, and plant layout for the health information manager.
-Two hours lecture and two hours laboratory per week.
-Prerequisites: HIM 400, MGT 318 and permission of HIM Program Coordinator.
-Minimum grade of C required.
+Prerequisites: HIM 400, MGT 318.
+Minimum grade of C required for HIM majors.

 HIM 490 Selected Topics in Health Information Management (Variable 1-4)

 Courses offered as Selected Topics in Health Information Management supplement regularly offered courses.
 Such courses enhance the student’s general knowledge of Health Information Management topics.
-Minimum grade of C required.
+Minimum grade of C required for HIM majors.

 HIM 493 Senior Seminar (2)

 Final summary course with discussion of current events in the health information management field and preparation to enter the job market.
 Includes a final comprehensive examination on the curriculum (a mock certification examination for the registered health information administrator).
 Pre/Corequisite: HIM 410.
 Permission of HIM Coordinator Required.
-Minimum C grade required.
+Minimum C grade required for HIM majors.